rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 container carry over to all of its contents.

 **CLARIFICATION**
-The injection of explicit parent containers does not answer the initial question.
+The injection of explicit parent containers does however not answer the initial question.
 That is, because only the default scope of an affected section is changed.
 As a result, any section in the above fragments still ends with its default scope and not any sooner.